Sheriff's office: Baldwin still has failed to hand over cellphone

 - Oops!Something went wrong.Please try again later.

 Jan.
-13—The Santa Fe County Sheriff's Office says Rust actor and co-producer Alec Baldwin's cellphone has yet to be turned over under a search warrant issued nearly a month ago.
+14—The Santa Fe County Sheriff's Office said Rust actor and co-producer Alec Baldwin's cellphone has yet to be turned over under a search warrant issued nearly a month ago, but authorities say the issue should soon be resolved.

-The sheriff's office said in a news release Thursday "jurisdictional concerns" had in part led to the delay in obtaining Baldwin's phone, which resulted in direct involvement by First Judicial District Attorney Mary Carmack-Altwies.
-The spokeswoman for her office did not immediately respond to requests for comment.
+The sheriff's office said in a news release Thursday "jurisdictional concerns" had in part led to the delay in obtaining Baldwin's phone, which resulted in the involvement of First Judicial District Attorney Mary Carmack-Altwies.

+"We obviously had to get involved because of the jurisdictional issue — it was outside of New Mexico, so that was where we kind of helped facilitate helping with the warrant," she said.

+Perdue was unable to provide further information as to what the jurisdictional issue was and how it came to be resolved.

-Baldwin said on an ABC 2020 special he was fully cooperating with authorities in their investigation.
-But to date, the phone has not been turned in to authorities, the release said.
+Baldwin said on Twitter and in other statements he was fully cooperating with authorities in their investigation.
+But to date, the phone has not been turned over to authorities, the release said.

+Baldwin's attorney, Aaron Dyer, said in a statement Thursday his client has been continuously cooperative with police and any suggestion to the contrary is "simply untrue."

+"We reached an agreement last weekend with the Santa Fe Sheriff's Office and the Santa Fe District Attorney's Office, and Mr. Baldwin's phone is being turned over this week for review," Dyer said.